 - Be intentional.
 Impulsive, spontaneous sex can be great, but it tends to fall by the wayside as jobs, mortgages, and children enter the picture.
 If you give your spouse only the leftovers of your time and energy, neither of you will be sexually satisfied.
 Planning a time and place for intimacy seems anything but intimate, but the lack of negotiation can lead to lack of fulfillment - or worse, to looking elsewhere for it.

 - Sex is a picture.
 Scripture paints a beautiful portrait of Christ's return for His beloved Bride, the Church.
 Our spiritual union with Him is echoed in every aspect of our earthly marriages, including sexuality.
 The implication should be obvious: it's about the relationship - not the numbers.

 If you're having difficulty in this area of your marriage, don't hesitate to seek professional counseling.
 Our staff would be happy to provide you with referrals to qualified marriage and family therapists in your area who specialize in sexual issues.
 Contact our Counseling department for a free consultation.

-In this iQuestions video from Focus on the Family, Gary and Barb Rosberg talk about the normal, healthy frequency of sex within marriage.
+Frequency of Sex in Marriage: Gary and Barb Rosberg talk about the normal, healthy frequency of sex within marriage.